Cultural Types - The Lewis Model. Culture Triangle

 Our genes, our parental and educational training, our societal rules, our very language, enable us to see only so far—as far as our horizon.
 We can broaden our horizon to some degree by living in other countries; learning foreign languages; and reading books on philosophy, psychology, other cultures and a variety of other subjects.
 Unless we make such efforts, our horizon remains a South African horizon, a Colombian horizon, an Egyptian horizon or one of many other worldviews.
 In other words, each cultural group enjoys a certain segment of experience, which is no more than a fraction of the total possible available experience.
 Benjamin Whorf believed that such segments of experience were limited by the vocabulary and concepts inherent in one’s language.
 By learning more languages, especially those with excitingly different concepts, we can widen our vision and gain deeper insight into the nature of reality.
 Many graduates in Romance studies feel enriched by being able to see the world through Spanish eyes or using French rationality.
 Scholars of Chinese or Japanese often develop two personalities when immersing themselves in one of these two languages.

-The key to resolving differences and finding common ground is to begin by fostering cooperation on the features that are common to both horizons.
-In the following section, we will explore three horizons that demonstrate the interactions between selected linear-active, multi-active, and reactive types.
+The key to resolving differences and finding common ground is fostering cooperation on features common to both horizons.
+We will explore three horizons demonstrating the interactions between selected linear-active, multi-active, and reactive types.

-When it comes to collaborating with people from different cultures, it's important to understand their communication styles and cultural norms.
-For example, if you're a Pole working with an Englishman or a Japanese person, there are some important things to keep in mind.
+When collaborating with people from different countries, it is essential to understand their communication styles and societal norms.
+For example, if you are a Pole working with an Englishman or a Japanese person, there are some things to remember.

-Poles may find it difficult to work with Japanese people who value indirectness and avoiding confrontation.
-Japanese culture also places a strong emphasis on respecting authority figures, so it's important to be mindful of this when giving feedback to a supervisor.
+Poles may find it demanding to work with Japanese people who value indirectness and avoiding confrontation.
+Japanese Culture also emphasizes respecting authority figures, so be mindful of this when giving feedback to a supervisor.

-When working with British people, it's important to remember that they often use sarcasm and humor in their communication.
+When working with British people, it is necessary to remember that they often use sarcasm and humor in their communication.
 If you take their statements literally, you may misunderstand their true intentions.
 To illustrate this point, refer to the table below.

 Practical lessons from working in a multicultural environment

-So, in multicultural and cross-cultural business HOW matters more than WHAT, WHO, and WHEN.
+So, in multicultural business, HOW matters more than WHAT, WHO, and WHEN.

-Perhaps we owe a general definition of what the culture is.
-A culture is a way of life of a group of people.
-The five aspects of culture are:
+Perhaps we owe a general definition of what the Culture is.
+A Culture is a way of life of a group of people.
+The five aspects of Culture are the following:

 These aspects shape all other customs.
-In human society, you may find various culture categories, e.g.: high, low, folk, popular, mass, and material culture.
-Culture can be thoughts of social influence and it must be social.
-Without it, there is no concept of culture.
+In human society, you may find various culture categories: high, low, folk, popular, mass, and material culture.
+Culture can be thoughts of social influence, and it must be social.
+Without it, there is no concept of Culture.

-High Culture refers to cultural products which are perceived by some to be the pinnacle of creative achievement and thus to have a higher status in society.
-The concept of high culture was introduced by Matthew Arnold who defined culture as “the disinterested endeavor after man’s perfection”, which is obtained by the effort to “know the best that has been said and thought in the world” (1869).
+High Culture refers to cultural products that are perceived by some to be the pinnacle of creative achievement and thus to have a higher status in society (for example, classical music).
+The concept of High Culture was introduced by Matthew Arnold, who defined Culture as the disinterested endeavor after man’s perfection, which is obtained by the effort to know the best that has been said and thought in the world (1869).

 Folk Culture refers to the everyday practices of ordinary local people, often rooted in long-standing traditions.

-Popular Culture or Mass Culture refers to cultural products manufactured by entrepreneurs and media companies in modern capitalist societies that are produced for mass consumption.
+Mass Culture, Consumer Culture, or Popular Culture refers to cultural products manufactured by entrepreneurs and media companies in modern capitalist societies.
+They are produced for mass consumption.

-A preoccupation with materialism is typical of the Western world, especially the United States.
-Material objects play an important role and determine a person's social status.
+A preoccupation with materialism is typical of modern societies in the Western world, especially the United States.
+Material objects play a vital role and determine a person's social status.

 See also: